alexwasserman/zfsScripts/README.md

 ## zfsScripts ##
 Misc ZFS maintenance scripts, written for my personal usage, currently on OpenZFS on OSX.

+### automount ###
+Run at login it checks to see if a ZFS pool is mounted and if not runs an import for it.
+Loops the check every 5 seconds.
+Checks if the O3X kext is loaded before importing.

+    ./automount.sh ZFS

 ### poolStats ###
 Prints out somewhat useful status on a given ZFS pool.
-Originally designed to be shown through geekTool.
+Originally designed to be shown through geekTool, eg. http://www.macosxtips.co.uk/geeklets/system/basic-zfs-status/

     ./poolStats.sh ZFS